UT Tyler Veterans Benefits

 For additional information regarding Veterans Affairs at UT Tyler, please visit our Veterans Resource Center Web page.

 - The Only In America Scholarship is provided to benefit honorably discharged veterans of the Global War on Terrorism.

-- Students must apply each academic year, with the following application deadlines: April 1 for Fall and November 1 for Spring.
+- Students must apply each academic year, with the following application deadlines: April 1 for fall and Nov.
+1 for spring.